 My Conclusion: It is just not logical to think that all of these remarkable designs in God’s creation happened by evolutionary mutations (mistakes).
 If we have to copy “nature” for some of our best designs, then it is rational and reasonable to think that the original was also designed.
 I would claim that bio-designs are copied from inspiration of God – the master designer or original bio-inspirator.

-(Article was also included in the September/October 2011 Think and Believe publication.)
+Originally published in the September/October 2011 issue of Think and Believe.

 Please call our office or email us at email@example.com for additional resources on these subjects.